100 years of British Airways, from a converted bomber transporting grouse to afternoon tea at 35,000ft

 BA celebrates its centenary year with all manner of events.
 The Queen visiting the company headquarters; the company’s photo archive is opened to the public; and in April planes decorated in all the company’s former liveries fly together to mark the 50,000th customer flight.
 It’s not all about looking backwards, though: the company is looking forwards too, as it takes delivery of 72 new planes as part of a £6.5 billion investment.

-72 hours in New York: Pushing the boat out in the city that never sleeps over a single, luxurious weekend
+72 hours in New York: Can you do the city that never sleeps justice in one weekend?

 From Times Square to the Met, New York boasts some of the world's biggest and most popular tourist attractions, as